 “The legal remedy for Odelia and Nerissa is to go through the Minister of Justice,” said James Lockyer, the cofounder of Innocence Canada and lawyer who is representing the Quewezance sisters.

 “I have to put together an application to him that convinces him that Odelia and Nerissa are victims of a miscarriage of justice.”

-Odelia and Nerissa Quewezance were convicted and sentenced to life in prison for the killing of Anthony Joseph Dolff in 1994.
+Odelia and Nerissa Quewezance were convicted and sentenced to life in prison in 1994 for the killing of Anthony Joseph Dolff in 1993.
 They have maintained their innocence for nearly 30 years.

 During the 1995 court proceedings, their 15-year-old cousin Jason Keshane, confessed to the murder.
 He confessed again last year during an interview with APTN Investigates.

 Odelia Quewezance cut off her hair as a statement – mourning the loss of her and her sister’s freedom.

 “I make this offering,” she said, holding her cut hair in her hands.

 The Keeseekoose First Nation member said he was the only one responsible for the murder of Dolff.